-In seven U.S. cities, on evening of June 2, 1919, all within approximately 90 minutes of one another, bombs of extraordinary capacity rocked some of the biggest urban areas in America, including New York; Boston; Pittsburgh; Cleveland; Washington; D.C.; Philadelphia; and Patterson, New Jersey.
-The bombings were a concerted effort among U.S. based anarchists who were most likely disciples of Luigi Galleani, a vehemently radical anarchist who advocated violence as a means to effect change, to rid the world of laws and capitalism.
+In seven U.S. cities, on the evening of June 2, 1919, all within approximately 90 minutes of one another, bombs of extraordinary capacity rocked some of the biggest urban areas in America, including New York; Boston; Pittsburgh; Cleveland; Washington; D.C.m Philadelphia; and Patterson, New Jersey.
+The bombings were a concerted effort among U.S. based anarchists who were most likely disciples of Luigi Galleani, a vehemently radical anarchist who advocated violence as a means to effect change to rid the world of laws and capitalism.

 On June 2, 1919, a militant anarchist named Carlo Valdinoci, a former editor of the Galleanist publication Cronaca Sovversiva and close associate of Luigi Galleani blew up the front of newly appointed Attorney General A. Mitchell Palmer’s home in Washington, D.C.
 He also blew himself up in the process when the bomb exploded too early.
 A young Franklin and Eleanor Roosevelt, who lived across the street, were also shaken by the blast.

 The bombing was just one in a series of coordinated attacks that day on judges, politicians, law enforcement officials, and others in eight cities nationwide.
-About a month earlier, in late April, radicals had also mailed over 30 booby trap dynamite-filled bombs to a prominent politicians and appointees, including the Attorney General of the United States, as well as justice officials, newspaper editors and businessmen, such as John D. Rockefeller, and the mayor of Seattle, Washington.
+About a month earlier, in late April, radicals had also mailed over 30 booby trap dynamite-filled bombs to prominent politicians and appointees, including the Attorney General of the United States, as well as justice officials, newspaper editors and businessmen, such as John D. Rockefeller, and the mayor of Seattle, Washington.
 Among all the bombs addressed to high-level officials, one bomb was notably addressed to the home of a Federal Bureau of Investigation field agent once tasked with investigating the Galleanists, Rayme Weston Finch, who in 1918 had arrested two prominent Galleanists while leading a police raid on the offices of their publication Cronaca Sovversiva.
 Though no one was killed in these bombings, one senator’s maid lost her hands.

 The bombs of June 2nd were much larger than those previously sent by mail in April.
 These bombs were comprised of up to 25 pounds of dynamite packaged with heavy metal slugs designed to act as shrapnel.
 Addressees included government officials who had endorsed anti-sedition laws and deportation of immigrants suspected of crimes or associated with illegal movements, as well as judges who had sentenced anarchists to prison.

-Within minutes of the bombing of U.S. Attorney General Palmer’s home, more were exploding in other cities including Philadelphia.
+Within minutes of the bombing of U.S. Attorney General Palmer’s home, more were exploding in other cities including Philadelphia, Pennsylvania.
 Here, two bombs exploded within seconds of each other under the porch of the rectory of the Our Lady of Victory Catholic Church, caving in the porch and shattering every window in the rectory as well as those in the basement.
 The church was still smoldering when another bomb exploded less than a mile away at the home of Philadelphia jeweler Louis Jajieky.
 The interior of the Jajieky residence was completely demolished; leaving only four walls standing.

 During these bombings, as well as simultaneous explosions in six other cities, none of the targeted men were killed, but one bomb took the life of New York City night watchman William Boehner.